jhidding/aoc2021/lit/day19.md

 ```

 To see if two scans match (in their current orientation), I have to translate one by some coordinate and see if more than 12 points line up.
 To get this with decent speed, I do this first along every axis, and then try combinations of those.
 I tried doing this with `IntSet` first, but the problem is then, that values can appear multiple times.
 I've thought about using `MultiSet` from our previous problems.
 We are looking at lists of 25 numbers each, so I expect that a normal `[Int]` is fine.
 Still need an `intersection` function though.
 This assumes that input lists are sorted.

+I considered comparing relative coordinates, but rejected this because it would mean comparing $N^2$ numbers.
+My scanning method is potentially fast, with emphasis on *potentially*.

 ``` {.haskell #solution-day19}
 intersect :: (Ord a) => [a] -> [a] -> [a]